Kerry Bishop: Reception

-For her portrayal of Kerry, Hartley-Clark won the 1989 Penguin Award for Best Actress in a Drama Serial.
+For her portrayal of Kerry, Hartley won the 1989 Penguin Award for Best Actress in a Drama Serial.
 A writer for the BBC's Neighbours website stated that Kerry's most notable moment was "Marrying Joe Mangel in the butterfly enclosure at the zoo."
 Robin Oliver from The Sydney Morning Herald branded Kerry "the greenie martyr".
 A columnist for the Sunderland Echo named Kerry's death as one of Neighbours memorable moments.
 The columnist said it was "One of the most unexpected deaths the show has ever had".
 Tim Teeman and James Jackson from The Times also named Kerry's death as one of Neighbours' most memorable moments.
 They said "As the ducks quack all around and Joe gathers her in his befleeced arms, Neighbours eco-hippy Kerry Bishop dies saving ze animals".
 A Herald Sun reporter called Kerry's death "one of the show's saddest moments".
+Another Herald Sun reporter included Kerry's death in their "Neighbours' 30 most memorable moments" feature.
+They also included Kerry and Joe's wedding and assessed that they "were polar opposites but they were married in the butterfly enclosure at Melbourne Zoo."
+In 2022, Alice Penwill from Inside Soap wrote that Kerry "went out with a bang!"